allanragec/Deeplinkable/README.md

 ## Use

+### Static urls
 You should to import `Deeplinkable` SDK.
 If you want to create static deeplinks, you should to return the property `isDynamicPath` as `false`.
+For the `deeplinkPath` property you need to define the static url without query parameters (but you can receive query parameters in `open` function normally).
+On `open` function you can decide if you really want to open that url conform your restriction, and if is a good time to open it.

 ```swift
 import Deeplinkable